SerenityEnterprises/paramorphism_documentation/en/configuration.md

 `input` defines the path where the target artifact can be found, while `output` declares where the obfuscated output will be emitted.

-These paths are either relative to the location of the configuration file or absolute, depending on if the class starts with an absolute base path (e.g. `/` on sane operating systems, or a drive letter à la `C:/` on Windows).
+These paths are either relative to the location of the configuration file or absolute, depending on if the class starts with an absolute base path (e.g. `/` on sane operating systems, or a drive letter Ã  la `C:/` on Windows).

 **Example:**